Pranshu244/Sales-Prediction-Project/README.md

 # Sales-Prediction-Project
 Sales Prediction model using Linear Regression
+This project predicts sales based on TV, Radio, and Newspaper budgets using Linear Regression.
+Trained on 200 samples from the Advertising dataset.
 ## Performancce
 1.MSE=3.17

 2.RMSE = 1.78

 3.R<sup>2</sup> = 0.9
 ## How to use?
 1. Open Linear Regression Model folder